Trail run series "Roe buck 2020"

 7.1.
 Each race of the Roe buck trail runs is a separate competition.

 7.2.
 The participants have a chance to for the victory of the overall rating in 3 different distances – “Hare”, “Roe buck” or “Lynx”.
-The 5 best results will be taken in account in the according distance.
+The all 4 results will be taken in account in the according distance.
 The overall rating will be calculated by summing up the points received in one distance.
 If two people have the same amount of points, the one who gets the most points in the last race of the season ranks higher.

 7.3.
 The winners of distances “Hare”, “Roe buck” and “Lynx” get 1000 points.
 The result of each next participant is calculated by the following formula – time of the winner divided by each participant’s time times 1000.